 We advertise contracts for external suppliers on the Government Electronic Tenders Service (GETS) website.

-You need to register on GETS to see our tender documents and receive tender notifications.
+We advertise contracts for external suppliers and consultants on the Government Electronic Tenders Service (external link) (GETS) website.
+You need to register on GETS (external link) to see our tender documents and receive tender notifications.

 Our procurement policy, guides and processes follow the Government Rules of Sourcing, and we work to the five principles of government procurement: